ShashiKiranMR/CS-7641-ML-Project/README.md

 ### Data Collection
 We gathered data for acceptance prediction from the PeerRead dataset [1] containing PDFs and parsed JSON files containing the metadata as well as reviews of papers from 6 venues: the ACL 2017 conference, a sample of Machine Learning arXiv papers from 2007-2017 across 3 domains (Machine Learning, Computation and Language, and Artificial Intelligence), the CONLL 2016 conference, and the ICLR 2017 conference.
 There are 11,090 datapoints across all training data from the conferences as well as 637 datapoints across all testing data from the conferences, with each datapoint corresponding to a paper.
 ### Text-based acceptance prediction
 Once the JSON data was loaded, we constructed a Pandas dataframe for each conference.
 Each row of each dataframe represents a paper from a particular conference, and each column corresponds to a feature whose value is calculated based on the metadata and review data.
 Below is an excerpt from one such dataframe, which corresponds to the database of arXiv Computer Science AI papers from 2007 to 2017.
 Each dataframe  has 13 features, with the final column representing whether or not the paper was accepted (a sample of the 13 features columns for a sample of 10 papers are shown below).
-We found that acceptance data was only immediately available for the 3 arXiv and ICLR datasets, meaning that these will be the focus of text-based acceptance prediction.
-When proceeding to text-based acceptance prediction, we will merge the testing and training dataframes and programmatically create our own testing and training divisions within the datasets.
+We found that acceptance data was only immediately available for the 3 arXiv and ICLR datasets, meaning that these are the focus of text-based acceptance prediction.
+When proceeding to text-based acceptance prediction, we merge the testing and training dataframes and programmatically create our own testing and training divisions within the datasets.

 |    |   titleLen |   numAuthors |   numReferences |  ... | abstractLength |   abstractFleschScore |   abstractDaleChallScore |